 SARA and Department of Homeland Security (DHS) reporting has been combined for efficiency.

-If your lab has a complete, up-to-date chemical inventory in the ChemTracker inventory system, or inventory in Microsoft Excel that you would like to submit to be uploaded into ChemTracker, please inform the EHS Office at firstname.lastname@example.org.
+If your lab has a complete, up-to-date chemical inventory in the ChemTracker inventory system, please inform the EHS Office at firstname.lastname@example.org.

 All other labs or work areas please submit the combined SARA/DHS chemical regulatory report for your PI or Supervisor's laboratory/ies online at: Chemical Reporting Application in Atlas.
-You must submit the report whether or not you use any of these regulated substances.
+(Go to Atlas, select "Full Catalog" from left menu, then search for "EHS PI Space".
+Then select "Annual Chemical Reporting".).
+You must submit the report whether or not you have any of these regulated substances.

 Below is the gas cylinder conversion chart for your use: